CrowdHailer/eyg-lang/NOTES.md

     `docker-compose run -p 5000:5000 editor_frontend npm run dev`
 3.  run tests in eyg folder with `./bin/test` VERY slow with mounted volume on mac

+Notes:

-Note network mode host is not supported on mac.
+- network mode host is not supported on mac.
+- volume mapping on mac is very slow.

 Need to replace lot's of tuple references with tuple or pattern